peggy-gov-bc-ca/oracle-password-reset/README.md

 7. Then run `docker exec -it oracle-password-reset_database_1 /bin/bash` to enter the shell of the DB container.

-8.Run `echo exit | sqlplus sys/Oradoc_db1@localhost/ORCLCDB.localdomain as sysdba @01_createUser.sql` to execute the createUser script.
+8. Run `echo exit | sqlplus sys/Oradoc_db1@localhost/ORCLCDB.localdomain as sysdba @01_createUser.sql` to execute the createUser script.
 If this does not work, you may try running the script manually by doing the following from within the container:
 - Run `sqlplus`.
 - Login with username as `sys as sysdba`.
 - Password will be `Oradoc_db1`.